-At Great Wishford C of E Primary School, our intent for 'Personal, Social and Health Education' is that it promotes the spiritual, moral, social, cultural, mental and physical development of the children in our care, allowing them to reach their unique potential.
+At Great Wishford C of E Primary School, our intent for 'Personal, Social and Health Education' is that it will promote the spiritual, moral, social, cultural, mental and physical development of the children in our care, allowing them to reach their unique potential.
 This will be achieved through providing opportunities to explore and challenge a range of values, attitudes, beliefs, rights and responsibilities.
 In this way, the children will develop the qualities and attributes that they will need to flourish as individuals, family members and members of modern British society.
+We will deliver engaging and relevant PSHE within a whole-school approach with its strong emphasis on emotional literacy, building resilience and nurturing mental and physical health .
+PSHE lessons will also include mindfulness allowing children to advance their emotional awareness, concentration and focus.

 - promote the spiritual, moral, cultural, mental and physical development of pupils.